Square Toast for Scholarships

 A new beginning, a sense of pride, and an experience one must feel for themselves are three phrases that seemed to sum up the Fall semester at The University of Mississippi until the notion of giving back began to emerge as the fourth.

-In the Winter of 2008, three students and two faculty members within the Department of Nutrition and Hospitality Management set out to organize a fundraising event to benefit their own students, peers, and friends.
-This is how Square Toast for Scholarships was born, a food and wine-tasting event based to raise scholarships for students.
+In the Winter of 2008, three students and two faculty members within the Department of Nutrition and Hospitality Management (then known as the Department of Family and Consumer Sciences) set out to organize a fundraising event to benefit their own students, peers, and friends.
+This is how Square Toast for Scholarships was born, a food and wine tasting event developed to raise scholarships for students.

 After researching and reviewing other food and wine tasting events, the committee needed to determine a withstanding date each year.
 They wanted to hold their event during the Fall semester since the City of Oxford held their largest event in the Spring, the Double Decker Arts Festival.
 When determining a date, they had to look at other events held during that time.